Fall 2020 Promo: GET YOUR SMART LAWN PLAN

 Kentucky bluegrass is the most popular cool-season grass for northern climates.
 It is used in home lawns, parks, athletic fields and golf courses.
 Bluegrasses require medium amounts of lawn care.
 With proper management, this species will form a dense, dark green, attractive lawn.

 Over 100 cultivars (cultivated varieties) have been developed that differ in color, texture, density, vigor, disease resistance and tolerance to close mowing.
-It can be found throughout North America in temperate to subartic climates and at high altitudes in tropical and subtropical climates.
-It is not common in the Gulf States or in the desert regions of the southwest.
+It can be found throughout North America in temperate to subarctic climates and at high altitudes in tropical and subtropical climates.
+It is not common in the Gulf States or the desert regions of the Southwest.

 This lawn grass is winter hardy and well-adapted to a wide range of environmental conditions but prefers moist, well-drained, fertile soils with a pH of 6 to 8 and grows best in full sun but will tolerate light shade.
 Lawn irrigation is necessary during hot, dry periods or it tends to become dormant and lose color - turning brown.